dsivasri/VSDSquadron_FM/README.md

 These parameters set the current levels for each color channel of the RGB LED.
 Each channel is set to a low current level.

 # Step 2 - Creating a PCF File
+It is noticed that the pin assignment in the pcf file given in the repository is different from the pin assignment in datasheet.
 ## Corrected Pin Assignment
 led_red = Pin 39